vijayraavi/elasticsearch/API-Implementation.md

 	...
 	```

-	b.
-The GET operation in the web API obtains the current ETag for the requested data (order 2 in the above example), and compares it to the value in the If-None-Match header.
+	- The GET operation in the web API obtains the current ETag for the requested data (order 2 in the above example), and compares it to the value in the If-None-Match header.

-	c.
-If the current ETag for the requested data matches the ETag provided by the request, the resource has not changed and the web API should return an HTTP response with an empty message body and a status code of 304 (Not Modified).
+	- If the current ETag for the requested data matches the ETag provided by the request, the resource has not changed and the web API should return an HTTP response with an empty message body and a status code of 304 (Not Modified).

-	d.
-If the current ETag for the requested data does not match the ETag provided by the request, then the data has changed and the web API should return an HTTP response with the new data in the message body and a status code of 200 (OK).
+	- If the current ETag for the requested data does not match the ETag provided by the request, then the data has changed and the web API should return an HTTP response with the new data in the message body and a status code of 200 (OK).

-	e.
-If the requested data no longer exists then the web API should return an HTTP response with the status code of 404 (Not Found).
+	- If the requested data no longer exists then the web API should return an HTTP response with the status code of 404 (Not Found).

-	f.
-The client uses the status code to maintain the cache.
+	- The client uses the status code to maintain the cache.
 If the data has not changed (status code 304) then the object can remain cached and the client application should continue to use this version of the object.
 If the data has changed (status code 200) then the cached object should be discarded and the new one inserted.
 If the data is no longer available (status code 404) then the object should be removed from the cache.

 	> **Note**: If the response header contains the Cache-Control header no-store then the object should always be removed from the cache regardless of the HTTP status code.